Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Introduction

-In this paper we report on the results of the experimental studies of ultrafast magnetization dynamics in substituted iron garnet films characterized by a pronounced growth-induced anisotropy of the easy-axis type.
-We demonstrate that the impact of a femtosecond laser pulse on the magnetic films induces polarization-independent changes of various growth-induced anisotropy parameters.
-Their relative contributions can be distinguished by analysing the azimuthal field dependencies of the initial phase of the induced precession.
+In this paper we report on the results of the experimental studies of ultrafast magnetization dynamics in a low-symmetry substituted iron garnet film characterized by a pronounced growth-induced anisotropy of the easy-axis type.
+We demonstrate that the impact of a femtosecond laser pulse on the garnet film induces polarization-independent changes of its growth-induced anisotropy parameters.
+Their relative contributions can be distinguished by analysing the azimuthal field dependencies of the initial phase of the induced precession owing to the low symmetry.
 We argue that the most plausible mechanism underlying the observed change of the magnetic anisotropy is the lattice heating, which is expected to take place on a picosecond timescale.
-We show that the amplitude of the magnetization precession induced via this mechanism is comparable to that induced by the ultrafast inverse Faraday effect.
-We show that the relative contribution of these two mechanisms to the excitation of the magnetization precession can be tuned by changing the value of the applied magnetic field.
-Importantly, this allowed us to vary gradually the initial phase of the magnetization precession in the range of $\sim\pi/2$, which is defined by the excitation mechanism.
-Along with the anisotropy change and the ultrafast inverse Faraday effect, laser pulses trigger the demagnetization, which characteristic time is on the order of $\sim$500\,ps.
-Due to this relatively large time the laser-induced demagnetization in garnets does not contribute to the excitation of the precession.
+We show that the amplitude of the magnetization precession excited via this mechanism is comparable to that induced by the ultrafast inverse Faraday effect.
+We show that the relative contribution of these two mechanisms of the magnetization precession excitation can be tuned by changing the value of the applied magnetic field.
+Importantly, this allowed us to vary gradually the initial phase of the magnetization precession in the range of $\sim\pi/2$.